fragla/eq5d/README.md

 where available.

-The EQ-5D-5L “crosswalk” value sets published by [van Hout *et al*](https://pubmed.ncbi.nlm.nih.gov/22867780/) are also included.
+The EQ-5D-5L “crosswalk” value sets published by [van Hout *et al*](https://pubmed.ncbi.nlm.nih.gov/22867780/) as well as that for Russia are also included.
 The crosswalk value sets enable index values to be calculated for EQ-5D-5L data where no value set is available by mapping between the EQ-5D-5L and EQ-5D-3L descriptive systems.

 Additional information on EQ-5D can be found on the [EuroQol](https://euroqol.org/) website as well as in [Szende *et al*